Awards & Recognitions

 IARSLCE Early Career Research Award

-Emily Janke, Special Assistant for Community Engagement in the Institute for Community and Economic Engagement at UNCG, received the Early Career Research Award from the International Association for Research on Service-Learning and Community Engagement (IARSLCE) in November 2012.
+Emily Janke, Director of the Institute for Community and Economic Engagement at UNCG, received the Early Career Research Award from the International Association for Research on Service-Learning and Community Engagement (IARSLCE) in November 2012.
 The Award is given in recognition of outstanding early career contributions to scholarship on service-learning and community engagement. [learn more]

 Outstanding Faculty Contributions to Service-Learning Instruction in Higher Education Award